erickhun/blog/content/posts/taiwan-youbike-bike-sharing.md

 ## An unified bike-sharing system in all cities

-Another great thing is that all the biggest cities in Taiwan (Taichung, New Tapei City, Kaoshuing) have YouBike.
-No matter [great or bad](https://www.economicshelp.org/blog/265/economics/are-monopolies-always-bad/), it makes the discovery of a new city frictionless.
+Another great thing is that all the biggest cities in Taiwan (Taichung, New Tapei City, Kaoshuing) also have YouBikes.
+No matter [great or bad](https://www.economicshelp.org/blog/265/economics/are-monopolies-always-bad/), it makes the usage of the service.
 You don't have to subscribe to other services and worry about getting back a deposit.

 ## Conclusion

 Taipei has made a great job of implementing an amazing infrastructure bike-sharing infrastructure.
 With open data, the incentive to use bikes, maintaining a low price, and keeping bikes in great shape.
 The steady increases in the number of rides in Taipei talks by itself, while [other countries see their usage decreasing](https://www.icmrindia.org/casestudies/catalogue/Operations/V%C3%A9lib_%202.0-Case.htm) over years.
 They're today transitioning to a second generation of [Youbike 2.0](https://english.gov.taipei/News_Content.aspx?n=A11F01CFC9F58C83&s=5888478293ADD1A8), better, lighter, and with docks taking less space.

 <!-- Taiwan also recently stopped the ["dockless bikes" company Ofo to operate](https://www.gvm.com.tw/article/66450) -->